 Do you need help with GIS?

 Since the consultation program began in 2008, support requests have ranged from simple cartographic design advice to complex, multistep spatial information modeling.
-Sample projects that have received technical support from the spatial@ucsb help desk include:
+Sample projects that have received technical support include:

 - assessing crime patterns near various categories of media distribution sites (Department of Communication)

 - routing police patrols to disrupt gang activity (Department of Economics)

 - identifying dangerous bridges with respect to pedestrian traffic (Department of Political Science)

 - assessing cartographic arrangement against spatial cognition (Department of Psychology)

 - prescribing maintenance schedules for campus roads, parking lots and paths by quantitatively modeling condition (Design and Construction Services)

 Students and interested researchers are encouraged to contact spatial@ucsb for a consultation appointment.